ahoney/anaconda-cloud-docs/docs/managing-account.rst

 email address or to change your Gravatar profile photo.

-While you're logged in, at the top right of each page in Anaconda Cloud, the user toolbar displays. |Anaconda Cloud user toolbar|
+While you're logged in, at the top right of each page in Anaconda Cloud, the user toolbar displays.
+TODO - LINK IN IMAGE managing-toolbar-menu.png

-From left to right, the user toolbar options are:
+The drop-down menu contains the following options:

 #.
-User Profile Settings label and button
+Landscape - Your home page.
 #.
-Add a package button
+View All - All packages, notebooks and environments you have created.
 #.
-Dashboard button.
-NOTE: When logged in, you can also click the
-   Anaconda Cloud logo to reach your Dashboard.
+Packages - Only packages you have created.
 #.
-User Settings button
+Notebooks - Only notebooks you have created.
 #.
-Log Out button
+Environments - Only environments you have created.
+#.
+Groups - If you are part of an organization, the groups you can access.
+#.
+Labels - Labels you have created, for example test or development.
+See
+documentation for additional information.
+#.
+Build Queues - If you are part of an organization and build packages,
+this is a list of queues you may access.

-Packages that you have created with this account appear on your Dashboard.
-There's a handy button to create a new package.
+Packages, notebooks and environments that you have created with this account appear on your Dashboard.

 See Also: :ref:`Working with Packages <using-packages>`